VisiblyMatte/dijkstra_shortest/README.md

 This file contains all of my own work for this project.

-Here you can find my implementation of Dijkstra's algorithm along with several helper functions, as well as functions created for debugging.
+Here you can find my implementation of Dijkstra's algorithm along with several other helper functions.
+I have also included functions for debugging, and ensuring the project works under all nominal and edge cases.

 I've worked to make sure the code is clear and readable.
 I hope you think so as well!